OscarIHG/digital-goniometer/README.md

 # Digital-Goniometer-with-Arduino-and-MATLAB
-A digital goniometer project using Arduino and MATLAB to measure joint angles, calculate angular velocity and acceleration, and display real-time data.
+A digital goniometer project using Arduino and MATLAB to measure joint angles, calculate angular velocity and acceleration and display real-time data.

 ## Features

-- **Angle Measurement:** Uses a potentiometer to measure angles from 0° to 270°.
+- **Angle Measurement:** Uses a potentiometer to measure angles from 0° to 180°.
 - **Parameter Calculation:** Calculates angular velocity and acceleration based on the data.
 - **Graphical Interface:** Displays real-time data using MATLAB.
 - **Motor Control:** Adjusts a DC motor based on the potentiometer's position.